Hkattelu/Synapse/docs/electron/outline.md

 Open follow-ups

-- Consider migrating Electron sources to TypeScript with a dedicated `tsconfig.electron.json`.
+- Confirm that Electron sources should remain in TypeScript with `tsconfig.electron.json`.
+If preferred, we can revert to plain JS; current branch is already migrated to TS.